CHARACTERISTICS OF COCONUT PALM

 Mature coconut seed accumulates inside a pulp (endosperm) that is very aromatic, oily, white and solid, which is consumed and it is called “coconut”.

-* More information: Characteristics of coconut in the listing above.
+* More information: Characteristics of coconut.

 Coconut as an edible food

 In the picture: mature coconut seed, open.
 The white edible pulp of the seed (endosperm)can be observed.

 Coconut is a seed filled with minerals and trace elements important for the proper functioning of organism.

 Coconut consumption is interesting in remineralizing diets as diets for athletes, since the minerals in coconut are essential to replenish electrolytes lost by sweating.
 It is also a nut that brings energy because it contains a lot of protein and fats.

 It is also appropriate to introduce it in any fruit balanced diet because it provides antioxidant minerals.

 Food products obtained from the coconut: